vitessio/website/content/blog/20181210-introducing-vitess-3.md

 As with any major version upgrade, we recommend that you follow our [upgrading guide](../docs/user-guides/upgrading/).
 Reach out to the Vitess community on [our Slack channel](https://vitess.slack.com) (or click the Slack icon in the top right to join) at any time for assistance and discussion.
 We welcome everyone to our community.

-Head on over to [check out Vitss 3.0](https://github.com/vitessio/vitess/release) now.
+Head on over to [check out Vitess 3.0](https://github.com/vitessio/vitess/release) now.